gsunit/Pectoral-Muscle-Removal-From-Mammograms/README.md

 > Give me a place to stand, and I shall move the earth. - Archimedes

-> Give me more data, and I can learn the parameters. - Me :)
+> Give me more data, and I shall learn the parameters. - Me :)

 ### Please refer `pectoral-segmentation.ipynb` for the complete code.
 I have tried to explain each step as clearly as I could.